Efficient Dense Frontier Detection for 2D Graph SLAM Based on Occupancy Grid Submaps: Algorithm analysis

 \subsection{Soundness and completeness}

-Let us first note that the process of merging submaps into a global map according to a pose graph solution cannot result in an unobserved cell in the global map if any of the corresponding submap cells are observed.
+Let us first note that the process of merging submaps into a global map according to a pose graph solution cannot result in an unobserved global map cell if any of the corresponding submap cells are observed.
 In other words, if a global map cell is unobserved, the corresponding cells in all submaps are also unobserved.
-Also, let $LF$ and $GF$ denote the sets of local and valid global frontier points of all submaps.
+Also, let $LF$ and $GF$ denote the sets of local frontier points of all submaps (transformed to $g$, but untested) and all valid global frontier points, respectively.

-For discussing completeness, we will consider a valid global frontier point in $GF$, i.e. the center of an \emph{unobserved} global map cell adjacent to a free global map cell.
+For discussing completeness, we will consider a valid global frontier point in $GF$, i.e. the center of an \emph{unobserved} global map cell adjacent to a \emph{unoccupied} global map cell.
 Due to the map merging process, all submap cells corresponding to the global frontier cell have to be unobserved as well.
-Next, the adjacent free global map cell is also free in at least one submap, whose merging caused the free global map cell to be marked as such.
-In that submap, the unobserved cell next to the free cell is a local frontier and is in $LF$.
-Therefore, each valid global frontier point corresponds to a local frontier point in at least one submap (i.e. $GF \subseteq LF$ projected to $g$), and an algorithm which computes the set of global frontier points $GF$ by taking the set of all local frontier points $LF$ as input is thus complete, providing it does not incorrectly discard any valid global frontier points in the process.
+Next, the adjacent unoccupied global map cell is also unoccupied in at least one submap, whose merging caused the unoccupied global map cell to be marked as such.
+In that submap, the unobserved cell next to the unoccupied cell is a local frontier and is thus in $LF$.
+Therefore, each valid global frontier point corresponds to a local frontier point in at least one submap (i.e. $GF \subseteq LF$), and an algorithm which computes $GF$ by taking $LF$ as input is thus complete, providing it does not incorrectly discard any valid global frontier points in the process.

 The rule for discarding local frontier points when they fail the stabbing query test can only result in \emph{observed} cells being correctly discarded from the global frontier, and therefore the property of completeness is preserved.
 Also, the naive edge detection algorithm used for computing the local frontiers is trivially valid.

+For soundness, we will consider a global frontier point returned by the proposed algorithm, and suppose that it is not valid.
+This could be either because the returned global frontier point is an observed global map cell, or because the returned global frontier point is not adjacent to a unoccupied global map cell.
+The first case is not possible because the frontier point would have failed the stabbing query test against the submap that contains an observed cell which resulted in marking the corresponding global map cell as observed.